 The linear layout is one of the most popular options, especially for small or narrow greenhouses.
 It features long growing beds or tables arranged along both sides of a central aisle.
 This setup keeps everything accessible without stepping on the soil or reaching awkwardly.

-If you have more space and want your greenhouse to serve many purposes, like potting, growing, storing tools, and even relaxing.
-A zonal layout gives you the most control.
-The space is divided into functional areas, with each zone tailored to specific activities or plant types.
+A zonal layout gives you the most control when your greenhouse needs to serve multiple functions like potting, growing, storing tools, and even relaxing.
+This design divides the space into functional areas, each tailored to specific activities or plant types.

 These classic configurations are ideal for walk-in greenhouses where central access is a priority.
 In a U-shape layout, growing beds or tables line three sides of the greenhouse, with a clear path in the middle.
 This makes everything within reach and allows for a more immersive workspace.